toddway/AndroidExample/README.md

 The components in this diagram are Gradle modules.
 White boxes are local modules, orange boxes are remote modules.
 Transitive dependencies are excluded.
 Arrows point to the dependency.

 <img src="docs/dependency-graph-my-generator.png" alt="Remote Dependency Graph"/>

+Note: The graph generator doesn't currently work with the updated Gradle version that was required to support Compose.
+So for now, the generated graphs are out of date.